 Piccadilly line upgrade

-The Piccadilly line accounts for more than 10% of all journeys on the Tube, with around 200 million trips annually (before the pandemic) between destinations across north and west London, Heathrow Airport, the West End and St Pancras International.
+The Piccadilly line accounts for more than 10% of all journeys on the Tube, with around 200 million trips annually (before the pandemic) between destinations across north and west London, Heathrow Airport, the West End and King's Cross/St Pancras International.

 As well as adding new trains, we'll also be upgrading ageing assets on the line.
-The work will be done in stages across the network to help make sure it has the minimum impact on our customers.
+The work will be done in stages across the line to help make sure it has a minimum impact on our customers.